-o Guaranteed Minimum Bandwidth: Minimum requested bandwidth between two endpoints.
+o Guaranteed Bandwidth: Minimum requested bandwidth between two endpoints.
 The bandwidth is measured in data rate units of bits per second and can be requested unidirectionally.

 o Guaranteed Maximum Latency: Maximum permissible network delay when

 transmitting between two endpoints.
 The latency is measured in